The nonlinear motion of cells subject to external forces: Abstract

 \section{Abstract}

 To develop a minimal model for a cell moving in a crowded environment such as in tissue, we investigate the response of a liquid drop of active matter moving on a flat rigid substrate to forces applied at its boundaries.
-Our model incorporates active stresses due to a prescribed orientation profile of the cytoskeleton, coupling with the substrate, surface tension and imposed boundary forces.
-We find a highly non-linear response to forces that we characterise using the drop velocity, its shape, and the traction between the drop and the substrate.
-There are two main modes of motion: a long and thin drop with zero traction in the bulk, mostly occurring under strong stretching forces, and a parabolic drop with finite traction in the bulk, mostly occurring under strong squeezing forces.
-There is a sharp transition between these two modes as a function of the applied forces and indications of drop break-up where large forces stretch the drop in opposite directions.
+We consider two different self-propulsion mechanisms, active stresses and treadmilling polymerisation, and we investigate how the active drop motion is altered by these surface forces.
+We find a highly non-linear response to forces that we characterise using drop velocity, drop shape, and the traction between the drop and the substrate.
+Each self-propulsion mechanism gives rise to two main modes of motion: a long thin drop with zero traction in the bulk, mostly occurring under strong stretching forces, and a parabolic drop with finite traction in the bulk, mostly occurring under strong squeezing forces.
+In each case there is a sharp transition between parabolic, and long thin drops as a function of the applied forces and indications of drop break-up where large forces stretch the drop.